anay-p/mysql-for-termux/README.md

 You will be asked to answer `Do you want to continue?
 [Y/n]` upto three times.
 Each time type in 'y' and press enter.
 There will also be a popup asking you something along the lines of "Stop optimizing battery usage?" similar to the one shown below.
 Press 'allow' or equivalent.
   ![Stop optimizing battery usage](images/stop-optimizing-battery-usage.jpg)
-Do not worry, this app consumes very little battery
+Do not worry, this app consumes very little battery.
 3. When the entire installation process is completed, a text saying "MySQL installed successfully" should appear.
 Enter the command `setpass` and set a password (for the user _root_).
 4. Enter the command `mysql` to start MySQL.